djhmateer/djhmateer.github.io/_posts/2020-10-21-x1cookie authentication in asp.net core 3.1.md

 [Integration Testing ASP.NET Core Applications: Best Practices](https://app.pluralsight.com/library/courses/integration-testing-asp-dot-net-core-applications-best-practices/table-of-contents) by Steve Gordon is an excellent Pluralsight course, and I'm using the strategies discussed there.

-I've got [another blog post on ASP.NET Core Web Testing]() which goes into more detail on the testing here.

 In summary I'm testing: